anna328p/dotfiles/README.md

 you need.

 i recommend setting:
-- the username to your own, it's `dmitry` everywhere
 - shell configuration
 - if you see any issues, try to find the config for the relevant program and change values that look hardware-specific.